mohdismailj/libreelec-voiceassistant/README.md

-# Control Kodi with Voice on LibreELEC using Rhasspy - fully offline set of voice assistant services
+# Control Kodi with Voice on LibreELEC using Rhasspy

 Install Docker Add-ons in KODI
 ```